Lux-Ferre/DHP-Scripts/README.md

 ###### Filename: *template.js*

 #### Description
+Dev tool.
+This is the empty frame of an IP+ plugin containing all the on event methods handled by IP+.
+Additionally, it uses ``@require`` to use the [custom message handling framework extension](#customs-framework-plugin).

 #### IP+ Configs:
-- None
+- A blank config is present as an example.

 ## Armour Uncrafter
 ###### Filename: *uncrafter.js*

 #### Description
-Adds a right-click option to your needle that mass uncrafts all armour.
+Adds a right-click option to the needle that mass uncrafts all armour.

 #### IP+ Configs:
-- Keep one set of bat: Boolean
-- Keep one set of lizard: Boolean
-- Keep one set of bear: Boolean
-- Keep one set of reaper: Boolean
-- Keep one set of croc: Boolean
+- keepBat: boolean
+- keepLizard: boolean
+- keepBear: boolean
+- keepReaper: boolean
+- keepCroc: boolean
+- Toggles for whether or not to keep a single piece of each piece of the relevant armour set.

 ## Chat Highlighter
 ###### Filename: *word-highlighting.js*

 #### Description
-Highlights chat messages based on the user sending the message and/or a list of trigger words.
+Highlights and notifies the user if trigger words are used in chat.
+Can also highlight messages from specified users.

 #### IP+ Configs:
+- wordList: string
+- Comma separated list of words to trigger the highlighting.
+- ignoreWordList: string
-- Trigger words: Comma separated string
+- Comma separated words which, if present, will suppress highlighting.
+- ignoreNameList: string
-- Ignore words: Comma separated string
+- Comma separated list of people to suppress highlighting from.
-- Sounds enabled: Boolean
-- Case sensitivity: Boolean
-- Popups enabled: Boolean
-- Allow spaces: Boolean
-- Notification username: String
+- soundsEnabled: boolean
+- Toggle to enable/disable audio notifications.
+- ignoreCase: boolean
+- Toggle to enable/disable case sensitivity in trigger words.
+- notificationsEnabled: boolean
+- Toggle to enable/disable popup notifications.
+- considerSpaces: boolean
+- Toggle to enable/disable spaces in trigger words.
+- activeName: string
+- Account which will broadcast notifications.
+- friendList: string
-- Username highlighting: Comma separated string
+- Comma separated list of account names to highlight messages from.
-- Word highlight colour: Colour picker
+- colourWordHighlight: colour picker
+- Background colour of trigger word highlighted messages.
-- Username highlighting colour: Colour picker
+- colourFriendHighlight: colour picker
+- Background colour of messages highlighted for the username.